Last Modified July 21, 2014

 It is the first point of contact and consultee on matters under consideration by the County Health and Wellbeing Board, County Health Scrutiny Committee and NHS Hertfordshire, including reviewing proposed changes to local service provision and assessing the impact on the local community.

 The Health and Wellbeing Partnership works together to develop and support initiatives to address the causes of ill health and to promote healthy and active lifestyles for all residents.
-Funding is available for community organisations to run activities which support people to stop smoking, increase physical activity, address mental health issues or promote sexual health.
+Funding is available for community organisations to run activities which seek to promote a healthy weight and increase physical activity, reduce harm caused by alcohol, reduce harm from tobacco, improve mental health or create a healthy culture across all communities.
 Find out how to apply.

 Go Smokefree in Hertsmere